vstanyshevskyy/vpershe/README.md

 # Vpershe
 ![Vpershe logo](https://raw.githubusercontent.com/vstanyshevskyy/vpershe/main/static/assets/logo/eng_black_text.png)

-Vpershe.com is for sex education for teenagers.
+Vpershe.com is a website for sex education for teenagers.
 Here they can find interactive and verified information about the body, health or ask a question.

 ## Development